 A container tag is placed on each page of your website, and it pulls all the tags that you set up from Google Tag Manager.
-This simplifies the process for adding or removing scripts from your website, but it can also improves the load times.
-Google tag manager is helpful for marketing a website, since it allows you to quickly add tags to a container without having to access/edit the code of the website.
-In this tutorial we will show you how to setup a Google Tag Manager account, which consists of 2 main steps: Creating a Google Tag Manager account (this will create a container), then Adding the container to your web pages.
+This simplifies the process for adding or removing scripts from your website, but it can also improve the load times.
+Google tag manager is helpful for marketing a website since it allows you to quickly add tags to a container without having to access/edit the code of the website.
+In this tutorial, we will show you how to set up a Google Tag Manager account, which consists of 2 main steps: Creating a Google Tag Manager account (this will create a container), then Adding the container to your web pages.

 Create Google Tag Manager Account:

 - Go to the Google Tag Manager site, this is the address:

 - Enter an Account Name, choose if you want to share your data with Google, then click the Next button.